Guitar Hero: Aerosmith: Development

 Billboard announced that the band Aerosmith was "working closely with the makers of Guitar Hero World Tour, which will be dedicated to the group's music."
 Guitar Hero: World Tour was also confirmed as in development following the announcement of the merger between Activision and Vivendi Games in December 2007.

 On February 15, 2008, Activision announced that one of their two new Guitar Hero installments would be Guitar Hero: Aerosmith, and would be released in June 2008.
 Guitar Hero: Aerosmith was developed by Neversoft for the PlayStation 3 and Xbox 360 versions, the Wii version of the game was being developed by Vicarious Visions, and the PlayStation 2 version was developed by Budcat Creations.

 The idea for Guitar Hero: Aerosmith came about during the development of Guitar Hero III.
 Originally, a cover version of "Same Old Song and Dance" was present in the game, but Neversoft president Joel Jewett noted that the quality of the recording was poor.
 After getting in contact with Joe Perry, Perry was able to provide the original masters for the song, and, according to Neversoft developer Alan Flores, "that sort of established the relationship."
 This also came at a time where Activision was attempting to expand the Guitar Hero franchise, and fans expressed a strong interest in playing a game focused solely on Aerosmith's works, according to RedOctane's Dusty Welch.
 Another producer for the game, Aaron Habibipour, stated that Aerosmith was one of the five "holy grail" musical groups as polled by Activision.
 Newsweek reported that Aerosmith's license allows for exclusive use of their songs within the Guitar Hero series for a limited amount of time, preventing their use within other rhythm games such as Rock Band.
-This is not the first time Aerosmith have appeared video games.
+This is not the first time Aerosmith have appeared in video games.
 The band was previously featured in both Quest for Fame and Revolution X.

 Similar to Slash, Tom Morello, and Bret Michaels in Guitar Hero III: Legends of Rock, each member of Aerosmith participated in motion capture to accurately recreate themselves digitally for the game.
 Joe Perry, Brad Whitford, and Tom Hamilton (the lead guitar, rhythm guitar, and bass players of Aerosmith respectively) are unlockable characters which can be played as.
-Additionally, Joseph “Run” Simmons and Darryl "DMC" McDaniels appear in the game as members of their band, Run-DMC.
-D.M.C. appears as a playable character, with the former being an unlockable character as well.
+Additionally, Darryl "DMC" McDaniels appears in the game as a member of the band, Run-DMC.
+D.M.C. appears as a playable character as an unlockable character as well.
 All other members of Aerosmith and Run-DMC are not unlockable and can not be played in the game.